-“Well how the hell do we do that?”
-It seemed she was attempting to get frustrated with me, as if somehow, I am responsible for their lack of problem solving skills.
+“Well, how the hell do we do that?”
+It seemed she was attempting to get frustrated with me as if somehow, I am responsible for their lack of problem-solving skills.

-“You just push the minus button located on the heating unit.”
-I replied.
+“You just push the minus button located on the heating unit,” I replied.
 She looked like she was searching for another complaint.

 “I assume someone turned it up earlier, and it got hotter.
 You just have to turn it back down.
 I am happy to go up and fix it for you guys.”
 She became even more visually frustrated with me.

-“Well, no. There are people sleeping in there.”
+“Well, no. People are sleeping in there.”
 She clearly just wanted to argue, and everything I said to explain how to resolve their issue just led to her searching for some other reason to complain.
 There was clearly no resolution that she wanted to hear, and I didn’t want to argue with someone who wasn’t actually staying at the hotel.

 “Unfortunately, there is nothing I can do from the desk.
 Is the parent, who rented the room still in there?
 Can I have the room number please?”

 “204..
-Yes their mother is in the room.”
+Yes, their mother is in the room.”